Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

+In `tiny` - you can quickly access the terminal region of any phrase by _reading_ the phrase -

+        let 𝑎 = a known phrase

+        𝑎.Read(𝑛) // Returns two phrases, the read terminus and the remainder region

 ### Why?

 The utility of diminishment will come later on, but it's a wonderful primer on working with an index.